keriganmarketing/eyecarenow/wp-content/plugins/gotmls/readme.txt

 Extended execution_time during the Fix process, added a Quarantine log to the database, and fixed a couple of minor bugs.

 = 4.15.16 =
-Created automatic definition updates that include WordPress Core files for integrity checking and whitelisting, made more improvements to the Brute-Force protection patch, and a few other cosmetic changes and minor bug fixes.
+Created automatic definition updates that include WordPress Core files, more improvements to the Brute-Force protection patch (Plus many other improvement from v4.14.X: see Changelog for details).

-= 4.14.65 =
-Fixed a problem with deleting files from the Quarantine folder, added more descriptive errors and a link to restore the default location of the Examine Results window.

-= 4.14.64 =
-Improved the encoding of definition updates and suppressed the "Please make a donation" nag if the fix was unsuccessful.

-= 4.14.63 =
-Removed debug alert from initial session check.

-= 4.14.62 =
-Improved rewrite compatibility of session check for the Brute-Force Protection Installation.

-= 4.14.59 =
-Improved session check for the Brute-Force Protection and support for Multisite menu.

-= 4.14.55 =
-Added link to scan history, improved check for session support before giving installing Brute-Force patch, and updated firewall to better protect agains the RevSlider Exploit.

-= 4.14.54 =
-Added option to skip scanning the Quarantine, updated Brute-Force patch, and fixed a few minor bugs.

-= 4.14.52 =
-Added exception for the social.png files to the skip files by extension list, and fixed removal of Known Threats from files in the Quarantine directory.

-= 4.14.51 =
-Block SoakSoak and other malware from exploiting the Slider Revolution Vulnerability (THIS IS A WIDESPREAD THREAT RIGHT NOW).

-= 4.14.50 =
-Enabled the Brute-Force protection from the Settings page and fixed window position on small screens.

 = 4.14.47 =
 Major upgrade to the protection for Brute-Force attempts, and a bug fix for resetting the permissions of read-only files (Plus many other improvement from v3.X: see Changelog for details).

 = 3.07.06 =
-Added SSL support for definition updates and upgraded the Whitelist feature (Plus many other improvement from v1.3: see Changelog for details).
+Added SSL support for definition updates and upgraded the Whitelist feature (Plus many other improvement from v1.3.X: see Changelog for details).

 = 1.3.02.15 =
-Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2: see Changelog for details).
+Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2.X: see Changelog for details).

 = 1.2.03.23 =
 First versions available for WordPress (code removed, no longer compatible).